oshaiuche/nmap-scapy-labs/nmap/port-scanning.md

   10.6.6.23 → Target IP address

 Result

 The scan returned information about the services running on ports 139 and 445.

 Result Explanation

 SMB services can reveal valuable system and network information.
 Enumerating these ports helps identify potential misconfigurations or security weaknesses.

+3. SMB Share Enumeration

+**command**
+nmap --script smb-enum-shares.nse -p 445 10.6.6.23

+Explanation

+This command uses an Nmap NSE script to enumerate shared resources on the target system.
+It queries the SMB service to identify available network shares and their access permissions.

+Command Breakdown

+--script smb-enum-shares.nse → Runs the SMB share enumeration script

+-p 445 → Targets the SMB service port

+10.6.6.23 → Target IP address

+Result

+The scan returned a list of SMB shares available on the target system.

+Result Explanation

+Enumerated shares may expose sensitive files or allow unauthorized access.
+This information is useful for assessing potential lateral movement or data exposure.